godot-go/godot-go/README.md

 ### Test

-Once the project successfully builds, run the following commands to generate cached files for the test demo project for the first time:
+Once the project successfully builds, run the following commands to generate cached files for the test demo project for the first time (don't be concerned if it fails):

     make ci_gen_test_project_files